ansilove/ansilove.js/README.md

 For extremely large files, which may silently fail on some browsers when producing a single canvas element, the `splitRender` function will produce an array of canvas elements, which can then be stacked vertically in the browser to simulate a single, contiguous display.
 The value of `27` in the following example is the maximum amount of text-rows in used in each element.

+When aligning these elements on a page there may be a small gap between each image.
+To correct this, simply apply the CSS style `vertical-align: bottom`, or apply it progmatically with a single line of Javascript.

     AnsiLove.splitRender("long_ansi.ans", function (canvases, sauce) {
         canvases.forEach(function (canvas) {
+            canvas.style.verticalAlign = "bottom"; // For perfect, gap-less viewing.
             document.body.appendChild(canvas);
         });
         console.log(sauce);